superedriver/bloom-filter/README.md

 __set_bit(position)__ - set a bit to TRUE in the bit array, rises an error if position is out of range of the bit array

 __clear_bit(position)__ - set a bit to FALSE in the bit array, rises an error if position is out of range of the bit array

+__union_with(bloom_filter)__ - unions current bloom filter with another one, bloom filters should be the instances of this module and have the same initial params(capacity, probability)

+__intersect_with(bloom_filter)__ - intersects current bloom filter with another one, bloom filters should be the instances of this module and have the same initial params(capacity, probability)

 ## Contributing